 A: The total amount must be evenly allocated between the four accounts.

 Q: What if the employee only worked one hour on RC55555 and the rest of their time on RC11111 for the month of January?

 A: The total amount must be evenly allocated between the two RC accounts and not based off of the number of hours worked.

 Q:What if the employee did not work any hours for the month of January?

 A: Run report HRP062 for the month the employee most recently worked prior to January.
 Allocate the ACA fee based on the accounts that the staff member was paid for during the month the individual most recently worked.

-For additional information and questions regarding charging the ACA fee to RC accounts, please contact Contract and Grant Administration, Transactions Group at firstname.lastname@example.org.
+For additional information and questions regarding charging the ACA fee to RC accounts, please contact Contract and Grant Administration, Audit and Compliance Group at firstname.lastname@example.org.